 Inside they’ll find fossils of dinosaurs, sharks, snails, and other fun stuff.
 There’s also a manual describing and guiding your child through it all.

 Science in the bathtub, why not?
 Playz gives your child the tools to create their own bath bombs.
-It’s recommended for children over eight years.
+This set is recommended for children over 8 years.

-Your child can create the bombs by mixing the included ingredients together and then watch it fizz up in the bath.
-They get to learn about acid and base reactions, with the help of over 20 tools.
-Simple instructions are included.
+Your child can create the bombs by mixing the included ingredients together.
+Then watch it fizz up in the bath!
+With the help of over 20 tools, they’ll learn about acid and base reactions.
+The kit includes easy-to-follow instructions.

 Great Science Kit for Strong Stomachs

 The subject of gross science is covered in this kit.
 Your kids will love it!
-It’s appropriate for children eight years and up.
+It’s appropriate for children 8 years and up.

-Scientific Explorer created this kit to educate children on their bodies.
-We’re talking things like helpful bacterias, and mold.
-They get to create everything that makes us squirm, such as smelly intestines — just make sure you have a barf bag.
+Scientific Explorer created this kit to educate children about their bodies.
+We’re talking about things like helpful bacteria and mold.
+They get to create everything that makes us squirm, such as smelly intestines, fake blood, and slimy snot — just make sure you have a barf bag.

 Girly-Girl Science Magic

 What do we girls love?
 Perfume!
 With this set, your girl gets to create her own perfumes.
-It’s meant to be appropriate for children aged eight and up, but we reckon the teenagers may like this one more.
+It’s meant to be appropriate for children aged 8 and up, but our preteens enjoyed this one more.